northwest fuchsia society

 F. lycioides- Chile.
 (Roberto Andres Valenzuela Castillo)

-Section QUELUSIA- Brazil & Chile
+Section QUELUSIA- Brazil & Chile/western Argentina

 This section is the best-known section in the PNW because the species are winter hardy to varying degrees and some of the plants have historical significance.
-(9 species; 11 taxa)
+(9 species; 11 taxa) All are shades of red in the tube and sepals with shades of purple in the petals.
+The sepals are longer than the tube.

 Many gardeners think that they have the species F. magellanica, but they probably have a hybrid of it.
 The species is very hardy, floriferous and a sturdy plant.
+Firewood?
+Fence posts?
+Sure.

 F. magellanica grows in Chile (29°S- 71°S) and western Argentina.